paulbhartzog/phoenix-feature-based-app/README.md

 # PhoenixFeatureBasedApp

-To start your Phoenix server:
+To start this Phoenix app:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`